Vintage Flying Helmets

 $155 / £120 / €145

-These scarce early silk liners came with the above flying gloves, but as can be seen, show actual wear and use.
-They are in very good and clean condition, except the outer layer of silk is worn through on both thumbs and one forefinger.
+These scarce early silk liners are in very clean condition, except the outer layer of silk is worn through on both thumbs and one forefinger.
 It seems to be just the outer layer of silk which has separated and almost shredded.
-Many RAF aircrews, though issued gloves and liners as a set, wore only the silks (notably navigators and flight engineers) and that may be the case here – but since the liners are worn and gloves are not, they are offered separately.
+Many RAF aircrews, though issued gloves and liners as a set, wore only the silks (notably navigators and flight engineers) and that may be the case here.
 Size 8 and wonderful early Air Ministry markings inside.

 $155 / £120 / €145